-What are leading organizations doing today to achieve this goal?
+What are leading organizations doing today to achieve this enterprise technology goal?

 A recent survey of CPOs notes that modern strategic sourcing programs are most successful when investment is made to automate and integrate spends analysis, sourcing, contracts and supplier management.
 Platforms must be scaled to be available from one department to another and across the enterprise with ease to enable this functionality to truly leverage the capabilities.

 Global organizations benefit significantly from an enterprise approach to technology implementations.
 Realizing this approach requires Procurement, Legal, Finance professionals and often many other stakeholders to collaborate in order to implement technologies that address both their specific departmental needs and are extensible to support a fully digitalized enterprise.
 Digital repositories, smart templates, searchable repositories, intelligent workflows and intuitive tools for collaboration serve modern organizations much better than managing information and processes manually or in an ad-hoc manner.

 It is understandable that companies may want “a point solution” to solve a problem or gain effectiveness and efficiency; however, when the point solution can be utilized as part of a platform where the additional functionality can be easily turned on without lengthy deployments, now we are on to something.
 Having the ability to engage at one level and move to grander functionality as the need becomes critical is the key.
 Not to mention the money saved in the process.